 To determine the savings results' uncertainty level, Cadmus considered the sampling error's effect on all estimates presented in the report.
 Sampling error refers to uncertainty introduced by use of sampled data to infer characteristics of the overall population.
 These data include survey results, meter data, and data from secondary sources.
-Cadmus used sampled data to estimate the parameters of per-unit savings calculations (such as installation rates) and to estimate the consumption of specific equipment types (such as in billing analysis).
+Cadmus used sampled data to estimate the parameters of per-unit savings calculations (e.g., installation rates) and to estimate the consumption of specific equipment types (e.g., billing analysis).